 The design provides a single open space alongside communal facilities defined by simple timber screens in a range of colours.
 Central to the studio is a custom-made stainless steel apparatus of floor to ceiling posts and horizontal beams.

 The gym is located at 38 Binzstrasse, in a space shared with the practice’s Zurich office.

 Photos © Bill Schulz

-Arkdes' Sigurd Lewerentz, Architect of Death and Life opens this Friday.
-The comprehensive exhibition has been curated by Kieran Long, Johan Örn and Lena Landerberg, and designed by Caruso St John.
+Sigurd Lewerentz: Architect of Death and Life is in its final weeks at Arkdes.
+The retrosepctive exhibition was designed by Caruso St John and curated by Kieran Long, Johan Örn and Lena Landerberg.

 London, United Kingdom